Albeck-Lab/CellAnalysisND2/README.md

 #####University of California - Davis
 #####Albeck Lab

-	This software analyses an ND2 movie file and tracks cells through time.
+	This software analyzes an ND2 movie file and tracks cells through time.
 The output contains intensities of the tracks in different channels as well as the ratios of those channels.